hellflame/argparse/README.md

 Sometimes, you want to hide some entry from user, because they should not see or are not necessary to know the entry, but you can still use the entry.
 Situations like:

-1. the entry is to help generate completion candidates (which has mess and not much meaningful output)
+1. the entry is to help generate completion candidates (which has mess or not much meaningful output)
-2. secret back door that user should not know (you can use `os.Getenv` instead, but `argparse` has type convert)
+2. secret back door that user should not know (you can use `os.Getenv` instead, but `argparse` can do more)

 You only need to set `Option{HideEntry: true}`

 ```go
 func main() {